EMILY GIELNIK

 Gielnik was playing in the league for a couple of years where things were going well, soon being called up to the national team, making her debut, and, in the Emily Gielnik way, scoring a hat-trick.
 It was her partner at the time who inspired her to open her own commercial space: a personal training and conditioning gym.
 "I feel successful when I get to change someone's life, and that's something the outside world probably doesn't know about me - being able to turn someone's life around makes me feel my best."
 It was during this period that Gielnik found her "sweet spot."
 She described this period as being "completely obsessed with the gym side of things," leading her to play her best football as she was happiest beyond the field.
 As soon as she took the pressure off, that's when she started getting the callbacks into camp.

-THE EVOLUTION OF FOOTBALL
+THE EVOLUTION OF THE MATILDAS

-THE FUTURE
+VISION FOR THE FUTURE